 - Treatment is administered by a qualified healthcare professional

 Studies have shown that PDT can work as well as surgery or radiation therapy in treating certain kinds of cancers and pre-cancers.
-It has some
+It has some advantages, such as:

 - It has no long-term side effects when used properly.

 - It usually takes only a short time and is most often done as an outpatient.

 - It can be targeted very precisely.

 - Unlike radiation, PDT can be repeated many times at the same site if needed.

 - There's usually little or no scarring after the site heals.

 - It often costs less than other cancer treatments.

 PDT can only treat areas where light can reach.
 This means it's mainly used to treat problems on or just under the skin.
 Because light can't travel very far through body tissues, PDT can't be used to treat large cancers or cancers that have grown deeply into the skin or other organs.